hsiegel/eclipse-favorites/README.md

 ## HOWTO
 - **Build**: `mvn -V -U -B clean verify`
-- **Install**: In Eclipse `Help ▸ Install New Software…` and point to `com.holgersiegel.favorites.updatesite/target/repository`. *Fallback*: `File ▸ Export ▸ Deployable plug-ins and fragments` on the `com.holgersiegel.favorites` project into your dropins folder.
+- **Install**: In Eclipse `Help -> Install New Software...` use the published update site `https://holgersiegel.github.io/eclipsefav/` or the local build at `com.holgersiegel.favorites.updatesite/target/repository`. *Fallback*: `File -> Export -> Deployable plug-ins and fragments` on the `com.holgersiegel.favorites` project into your dropins folder.
 - **Use**: `Window ▸ Show View ▸ Other… ▸ General ▸ Favorites`, then drag resources or files into the view.

 ## Overview